 Fethiye Travel Guide

 Shopping The Tuesday bazaar is the biggest in the area and is a must for bargain hunters.
-In the town centre there are craft shops making everything from carpets and kilims, lace and leather goods, and the gold shopping presents opportunities for good deals.
+In the town centre there are craft shops making everything from carpets and kilims to lace and leather goods.
+The gold shopping presents opportunities for good deals.
 Be prepared to haggle, but be wary of touts who try to sell you antiques, which are illegal to export.

 Restaurants There is a good selection of restaurants on the harbour front and in the narrow streets of the old town with an emphasis on local cuisine, though you'll find plenty of English-style eateries as well.
 La Cantana Pesa Kebab is a popular restaurant with reasonably-priced dinners, and Cafe Genis is a great spot for people-watching.
 There are several good wine houses which offer a selection of local varietals.

 Nightlife Much of the nightlife in Fethiye is hosted by resorts and hotels.
 The Paspatir old town has a number of bars and clubs ranging from traditional Turkish music to live cabaret and discos, while the Belcegiz Beach promenade has a few loud clubs.
 There are also two cinemas in town.